 Although have a PhD is often seen as a prerequisite for medical writing, this isn't always the case.
 In fact, the most talented writers I've worked with started life as Associate Medical Writers fresh out of university.

-Finish this sentence: The ideal start to my work day involves...coffee and no unexpected client requests or surprises overnight.
+The ideal start to my work day involves...coffee and no unexpected client requests or surprises overnight.

 Compared with life as an academic, life in a med comms agency is very fast-paced and can change very quickly.
 You have to be adaptable, flexible and happy to work outside your comfort zone.
 There's a real collaborative feel to agency life - at busy times everyone pitches in and helps to get the work done, which differs a lot from my experience as a post-doc.

-Considering a new role as a Medical Communications Account Director?
+Considering a new role within Medical Communications?